-On February 25, 2019, a Notice of action was issued with the Ontario Superior Court of Justice by a proposed representative plaintiff, Mr. John Peters, on behalf of persons who acquired SNC-Lavalin securities from September 4, 2018 through October 10, 2018.
+On February 25, 2019, a Notice of action was issued with the Ontario Superior Court of Justice by a proposed representative plaintiff, Mr. John Peters, on behalf of persons who acquired the Company securities from September 4, 2018 through October 10, 2018.
 On March 25, 2019, a Statement of Claim was filed with the Ontario Superior Court of Justice with respect to the claims set out in the Notice of Action (together, the Notice of Action and the Statement of Claim are referred to as the "Peters Class Action").

-The Peters Class Action alleges that the defendants, including the Company, its Chairman and certain of its then officers, failed to make timely disclosure of a material change in the business, operations or capital of SNC-Lavalin, by failing to disclose that on September 4, 2018, the Director of the Public Prosecution Service of Canada communicated her decision to SNC-Lavalin not to award an opportunity to negotiate a remediation agreement.
+The Peters Class Action alleged that the defendants, including the Company, the then chair of its Board of Directors and certain of its then officers, failed to make timely disclosure of a material change in the business, operations or capital of the Company, by failing to disclose that on September 4, 2018, the Director of the Public Prosecution Service of Canada communicated her decision to the Company not to award an opportunity to negotiate a remediation agreement.

-The Peters Class Action seeks leave from the Ontario Superior Court of Justice to bring a statutory misrepresentation claim under the Securities Act (Ontario) and the comparable securities legislation in other provinces and also asserts a claim for common law negligent misrepresentation.
-The Peters Class Action claims damages in the sum of \$75 million or such other amount as the Superior Court may determine plus interest and costs.
+The Peters Class Action sought leave from the Ontario Superior Court of Justice to bring a statutory misrepresentation claim under the Securities Act (Ontario) and the comparable securities legislation in other provinces and asserted a claim for common law negligent misrepresentation.
+The Peters Class Action claimed damages in the sum of \$75 million or such other amount as the Superior Court may determine plus interest and costs.

 On March 5, 2020, the plaintiff in the Peters Class Action brought a motion for leave and certification of the Peters Class Action.
 The leave and certification hearing was held between June 1 and June 3, 2021 and, on July 16, 2021, the court dismissed the Peters Class Action.
-The Plaintiff has appealed the ruling and the appeal hearing was held on November 8, 2022.
-A judgment is expected to be rendered in the second half of 2023.
+The Plaintiff appealed the ruling and the appeal hearing was held on November 8, 2022.
+The Court of Appeal delivered its judgment on May 24, 2023 dismissing the appeal.
+The Plaintiff has not sought leave to appeal to the Supreme Court and this matter is resolved with the lawsuit having been definitively dismissed.